-Carcinogenesis, Mutagenesis, Impairment of Fertility:
+Carcinogenicity, Mutagenesis, Impairment of Fertility

 No evidence of carcinogenicity was found in mice or rats following dietary administration of zonisamide for two years at doses of up to 80 mg/kg/day.
 In mice, this dose is approximately equivalent to the maximum recommended human dose (MRHD) of 400 mg/day on a mg/m2 basis.
-In rats, this dose is 1 to 2 times the MRHD on a mg/m2 basis.
+In rats, this dose is 1 time to 2 times the MRHD on a mg/m2 basis.

 Zonisamide was mutagenic in an in vitro chromosomal aberration assay in CHL cells.
 Zonisamide was not mutagenic or clastogenic in other in vitro assays (Ames, mouse lymphoma tk assay, chromosomal aberration in human lymphocytes) or in the in vivo rat bone marrow cytogenetics assay.

-Pregnancy Category C (see WARNINGS, Teratogenicity subsection):
+Pregnancy: (see WARNINGS, Teratogenicity subsection):